Earth Abides: Reception

-According to WorldCat.org, there have been 28 editions of Earth Abides published in English.
+According to WorldCat, there have been 28 editions of Earth Abides published in English.
 The book has been in print in every decade from 1949 to 2008.

 James Sallis, writing in 2003 in the Boston Globe:

 Astounding reviewer P. Schuyler Miller identified the novel as one of the first regarding "a young and little understood science, the science of ecology."
 Miller praised Stewart for "the intricacy of detail with which he has worked out his problem in ecology" and for writing "quietly, with very few peaks of melodrama as seem necessary in much popular fiction."

 It was mentioned in a serious overview of modern science fiction, Contemporary Science Fiction by August Derleth, in the January 1952 edition of College English.
 Derleth called it an "excellent example" of the "utopian theme" of "rebuilding after a holocaust leaving but few survivors."

 It was described as a persuasive answer to the question, "What is man," in the October, 1973 edition of Current Anthropology.
 The article "Anthropology and Science Fiction" examines the nature of Science Fiction and its relationship to understanding people.
 The magazine concluded of Earth Abides that it shows ..."man is man, be he civilized or tribal.
 Stewart shows us that a tribal hunting culture is just as valid and real to its members as civilization is to us."

-In the American Quarter article California's Literary Regionalism, Autumn 1955, George R. Stewart is seen as a "humanist in the old classical sense.
+In the American Quarter article California's Literary Regionalism, Autumn 1955, Stewart is seen as a "humanist in the old classical sense.
 His novels, Storm, Fire, East of the Giants, Earth Abides, demonstrate the complex interlocking of topography, climate, and human society; and their general tone is objective and optimistic."

+Adaptations

+In November 1950, the book was adapted for the CBS radio program Escape as a two-part drama starring John Dehner.
+A television adaptation was released by Amazon MGM Studios in December 2024.

 References to other works

 The book makes a reference to Robinson Crusoe and The Swiss Family Robinson.
 Ish compares the situations within these books to what he is going through.
 He finds Robinson Crusoe less appealing, because "his religious preoccupations seemed boring and rather silly".
 He looks at the ship in The Swiss Family Robinson as an "infinite grab-bag from which at any time they might take exactly what they wanted," which is similar to the situation of those living after the Great Disaster.

-Stewart also mentions Ecclesiastes 1:4 in the title and theme: "Men go and come, but Earth abides".